azuline/rose/docs/METADATA_MANAGEMENT.md

 # Managing Your Music Metadata

-## Data Querying

-There are several commands that print out data from the read cache in a JSON-encoded format (e.g. `rose releases print` and `rose collages print`).
-The command output can be piped into tools like `jq`, `fx`, and others.
+TODO Intro: motivations, reasons, fields we care about

-## Tagging Conventions
+## Tag Conventions

 Rosé is lenient in the tags it ingests, but has opinionated conventions for the tags it writes.
+Impl detail: how exactly does rose edit the files?

-### Fields
+### Field Mappings

 TODO